BurtDS/cash-converter/README.md

 ```php
 use Burtds\CashConverter\MoneyTime;
 ```
-Once that is done, you'll be able to use the conversion functions
+Once that is done, you'll be able to use the conversion functions.
 ```php
 $moneyTime = new MoneyTime();
 $moneyTime->getRates('EUR'); // returns an array of the currenct converison rates based on the given currency, in this case Euro's